Local Limits of Small World Networks: Main Results

-The Watts-Strogatz model \cite{watts} provided one of the earliest understandings of how small-world properties can emerge from simple modifications to network structure.
-In their original model, the network starts as a regular ring lattice.
-Then, a small fraction of these edges are randomly rewired, introducing shortcuts between distant parts of the network.
-The model can be formally described as follows (see Figure \ref{ws-model} for an illustration with \(k=2\)): \begin{itemize} \item \textit{Construct the Initial Network}: Start with a cycle of \(n\) nodes.
+The WS model \cite{watts} can be formally described as follows: Start with a cycle of \(n\) nodes.
 Connect each node to its \(k\) nearest neighbors on either side, forming a regular ring lattice.
-This structure is called a \textit{\(k\)-ring} (where \(k\) is a constant independent of \(n\)). \item \textit{Rewire Edges}: Direct all edges in a clockwise direction.
+This structure is called a \textit{\(k\)-ring} (where \(k\) is a constant independent of \(n\)).
+Next, direct all edges in a clockwise direction.
 Rewire each edge's endpoint (the outgoing end) with probability $\phi$ to a uniformly selected node.
-Finally, the graph is made undirected by treating all edges as bidirectional. \end{itemize}
+Finally, the graph is made undirected by treating all edges as bidirectional.\footnote{Self-loops and multi-edges are allowed, but this does not affect the local limit as we will see later.}

-In this model, the rewired edges are referred to as \textit{shortcuts}, while the original, non-rewired edges are called ring edges.
-Also, we refer to both shortcuts and \textit{ring edges} as \textit{incoming} or \textit{outgoing} based on their direction relative to the clockwise orientation in the construction above.
-We denote the small-world network generated by this procedure with parameters \(n\), \(\phi\), and \(k\) as \(WS(n, \phi, k)\).
-Next, we describe the limit denoted by $WS(\phi, k)$.
+The resulting graph, denoted $WS(n,\phi,k)$, has two kinds of edges: \emph{ring edges} (non-rewired) and \emph{shortcuts} (rewired edges).
+Also, we refer to the direction of edges as \textit{incoming} or \textit{outgoing} based on their direction in the initial clockwise orientation of the construction above.
+Next, we describe the limit.